 - A major contributor to the strength of the economy

 In other words, active management provides an important service to investors, the markets and the economy.
-It’s time for a new narrative about the value of active management.
-To that end, the Investment Adviser Association has formed the Active Managers Council to provide education and research on the value of active management and to engage on related public policy issues.
-Through research papers commentary and educational material available through its new portal, the AMC aims to be a valuable resource for investors and policymakers seeking to learn more about the role of active and passive investment strategies.
+Through research papers commentary and educational material available through its new portal, the AMC aims to be a valuable resource for investors, advisers and policymakers seeking to learn more about the role of active and passive investment strategies.

-Its work is based on the following 4 ideas:
+Our work is based on the following four concepts:

 Active management adds value

-Given its value, it’s no surprise that active management remains the primary investment approach around the world.
-Here in the United States, 63% of mutual funds – or $11.4 trillion* --are actively managed, even with the recent growth in index investing.
+Given its value, it’s no surprise that active management remains the primary investment approach around the world with $108.7 trillion to be actively managed globally by 2025 according to PwC .

 Active management is a part of every investment decision